Frequently Asked Questions

 MAE FAQ

-• Are the results mandatory?
+Are the results mandatory?

-• Can I pick up my results in person?
+Can I pick up my results in person?

 Students may visit an academic advisor in their college or department in person to receive their placement information.
 In addition, students may request their placement information at the Academic Resource Center with picture ID.

-• Can I retake the MAE?
+Can I retake the MPA?

-Students will be given 1 unproctored attempt for practice and 2 proctored attempts on the MAE.
+Students will be given 1 unproctored attempt for practice and 2 proctored attempts on the MPA.
 Only proctored attempt scores will be used for placement.
 The highest of the 2 proctored scores will be used to place the student into a math class at UCR.

-* Attempt 1 - Unproctored.
-Used as an initial assessment to gauge where the students knowledge is at that time.
+Students will have up to 3 attempts in ALEKS PPL.- Attempt 1 - Unproctored.
+Initial assessment to gauge where the students knowledge is at that time.
 Students should think of this as a practice attempt.
+Do NOT log into ProctorU while taking the initial assessment as it will not count for placement.

 Your time during Highlander Orientation is highly structured and you will be busy.
 So taking it during your session is not possible.